-Welcome to a Weekly5 special edition.
+Welcome to a special curation.
 What’s the occasion?
 While you’re reading these lines, I’m probably on the road back from my vacation in Italy.
 But instead of picturing me draped on the beach (Who wants that?!), you might have the chance to shake your head in disbelief about my lack of knowledge today.

 Because in this edition, I shamefully admit: Yes, I’ve only discovered these five songs in the past few months.

-On the off chance that you didn’t know these tracks, consider joining my club.
+On the off chance that you don’t know these tracks, consider joining my club.
 Maybe we shouldn’t feel that bad: It doesn’t really matter when we get to the party as long as we get there at some point.
 Better late than never.

 Released three years ago, In Those Woods by Dutch post-punk project Bragolin is a song for eternity.
 The mastermind behind it: Edwin van der Velde, best known for his contributions to Zwarte Poëzie.
 Together with Maria Karssenberg, van der Velde played over 40 shows, yet a sophomore album is still missed dearly after the debut I Saw Nothing Good So I Left.